Jack Ryan (character): CIA career

-Patriot Games (1981)
+Patriot Games (1987)

 Harrison Ford portrayed Jack Ryan in the film adaptation of Patriot Games.

 While on a work trip in London with his family, Ryan (played by Harrison Ford in the film adaptation) thwarts a kidnapping attempt on the Prince and Princess of Wales by the Ulster Liberation Army, a splinter group of the Provisional Irish Republican Army.
-For his bravery, he is granted the honorary Knight Commander of the Royal Victorian Order by the Queen Elizabeth II.
+For his bravery, he is granted the honorary Knight Commander of the Royal Victorian Order by Queen Elizabeth II.
 One of the ULA attackers, Sean Miller, was captured and sentenced to life imprisonment, but is freed by his compatriots.
-Embittered over the failure of the kidnapping attempt, he exacts revenge by attacking his wife and daughter.
+Embittered over the failure of the kidnapping attempt, he exacts revenge by attacking Ryan's wife and daughter.
 After pleas by Greer, Ryan agrees to join the CIA as an analyst, originally to gather intelligence on the ULA.
 Later, Miller and his men stage another kidnapping attempt on the Prince and Princess of Wales, who are visiting the Ryan family in their Maryland home; however, they are overpowered by the combined efforts of Ryan, his friend Robert Jefferson "Robby" Jackson, and the Prince as well as law enforcement and naval officers.
 Shortly after, Ryan's second child Jack Ryan Jr. was born.